 Only two post to go until I take delivery of my electric zero emissions car.

 I had a lovely lunch in the garden of the Cornish Vegan cafe in Truro on Friday and had a lager or two without having to worry about the alcohol content; I was getting the bus home.

 A little ask

-Writing and report reading is thirsty work and using public transport expensive.
-If you would like to buy me a beer or a coffee you can via this link – buy me a coffee.
+Writing and report reading is thirsty work, as is environmental campaigning and using public transport is expensive.
+If you would like to buy me a beer or a coffee, you can via this link – buy me a coffee.